 The Ministry of Health, as ‘the Department responsible’, is tasked with the funding and coordination of problem gambling services under the Gambling Act 2003, and assumed responsibility for this role on 1 July 2004.

-Responsibility for this sits with the National Problem Gambling Team (NPGT), located in the Mental Health & Addiction Programme of the Ministry’s Sector Capability and Implementation Business Unit (SCI).
-The NPGT provides policy analysis, contract management and data and information analysis.
+Responsibility for this sits with the Addictions team, located in the System Outcomes group of the Ministry’s Service Commissioning Business Unit.
+The team provides policy analysis, contract management and data and information analysis.

 As of 1 July 2016, the Ministry’s work in this area is guided by its Strategy to Prevent and Minimise Gambling Harm 2016/17 to 2018/19, which sets out a high-level framework to guide the structure, delivery and direction of Ministry-funded problem gambling services and activities.